 Before I can dwell any longer on those thoughts, I feel my mind drifting off and body twitching as it does when I'm falling asleep.
 I go with it.

 Blink.
 I wake up.
 How much time has passed?
 It seemed like just a few minutes, but as I peek out of the tank, I realize it's almost time to get out.
 While showering with a sense of pure restful bliss, I make the connection.
-Floating is really not that much different than personal training.
+Floating is really not that different than personal training.
 In fact, I'd say it's very much like personal training, but for your mind.

 My third time, I asked Lynae about using some music to help me relax and that worked.
 I drifted off more easily and was finally getting the hang of not getting salt water in my eyes.
 My fourth time floating was today, March 7, while making this connection.

 It's quite uncomfortable for most people to do nothing.
 We are constantly bombarded with texts, emails, phone calls, social media notifications and messages through social media accounts.
-This doesn't include the day-to-day expectations of us from work, family, household maintenance, organizations we volunteer for, social networks we care about.
+This doesn't include the day-to-day expectations of us from work, family, household maintenance, organizations we volunteer with and social networks we care about.
 It's okay to take a break.
 It's okay to give yourself permission to 'check out' for at least 90-minutes every couple of weeks.
 In fact, there's documented evidence of what this can do for you here.